Gurenax/comic-culture-marketplace/README.md

 ## Deploying to Heroku
 I only had minor issues when I deployed to Heroku and was able to get the site completely running in just a few hours.
 In addition, I was able to customise my heroku app name using the command `heroku apps:create comic-culture-marketplace`.

+### Algolia Search
+One of the issues I had with Heroku was figuring out a way on how I can re-index my Products model with `Product.reindex`.
+I later figured out that I can do this in my seeds file which I can run on demand.

 ## <a id="FinalProduct"></a>Final Product